RRC-ACE-Outreach/TechCamp/TechCamp - Web App/1 Web Programming Demo.md

 With the time we have left, try customizing this for yourself.
 It doesn’t have to be a pokemon index.
 Try and think of something you’d rather have a list of, or make entries about.
 Try changing colours as well.
 Have fun and ask questions!

+### If you did not set up your virtual environment before starting this module - please take a moment to work through the rest of the steps in the [Before you Start] instructional.
+Recap of the rest of the steps:
+• Install mySQL
+• Install myPHPadmin
+• Test myPHPadmin